 2018 Competition Winners and Finalists

 Finalists' images werE exhibited at the Aussie street exhibition, 541 artspace Kent Street Sydney, at head on photo festival, May 5-15th 2018

-Giving Australian street photographers the opportunity to be exhibited at a leading Sydney gallery during one of the world’s most prestigious photography festivals, AUSSIE STREET will showcase the best contemporary street photography in Australia curated by an expert judging panel.
+Giving Australian street photographers the opportunity to be exhibited at a leading Sydney gallery during one of the world’s most prestigious photography festivals, AUSSIE STREET will showcased the best contemporary street photography in Australia curated by an expert judging panel.

 In addition to the Finalist exhibition, there are three placed Prizes in the Aussie Street 2018 Competition: